miker704/Strife/patches2.md

     - Moved All Friends List Page that uses the old search method to deprecated folder.
     - Added input refocus when clicking the gray X to reset the search when in live search in All friends page.
     - Added input refocus when clicking the gray X to reset the search when in live search in Block Users page.
+    - Moved All Blocked Users Page that uses the old search method to deprecated folder.

 ## Backend Changes